legendu-net/blog/misc/content/2019-04-28-argparse-tips.markdown

   so an even easier way of get the value of an option with a fallback value is use `vars(args).get('level', 'INFO')`.

+## Optional Positional Arguments

+By design,
+positional arguments are always required (which is different from options).
+However,
+you can leverage the `nargs` option to achive optional positional arguments.
+Basically,
+you use `nargs=*` to let argparse knwo that the positonal argument takes 0 or more inputs.

+Below is an example ...